How to set up and configure the Linkbreakers MCP server

 • events_list

-Claude should use the links_list tool and return your workspace links.
+If configured correctly, Claude should use links_list and return your workspace links.

 In Continue